datalad/datalad-remake/README.md

 > cat name-1.txt
 ```

-The `datalad make` command can also be used to perform a *speculative
+The `datalad make` command can also be used to perform a *prospective
 computation*.
 To use this feature, the following configuration value
 has to be set: